cristinalakasz/breast-cancer/README.md

 ### Step 1: Environment Setup

-1. Ensure Python 3.7+ is installed on your system
+1. Ensure Anaconda/Miniconda is installed on your system
-2. Run `setup_env.bat` to create the virtual environment
+2. Run `setup_env.bat` to create the Conda environment
 3. Wait for all packages to install (this may take a few minutes)

 ### Step 2: Working with the Project